Vught: World War II

-A group of women were severely punished for standing up for another female prisoner.
-Seventy-four women were pushed into a cell room of barely nine square meters and held there for over fourteen hours.
+For supporting another female prisoner, a group of 74 women were punished by being placed in a cell barely nine square meters and held there for over fourteen hours.
 Ten of the women died, and several suffered permanent physical or mental damage.
-The camp commander responsible was demoted by Himmler to the regular rank of soldier and sent to the Hungarian front; he died there in 1945.
+The camp commander responsible was demoted by Himmler to the regular rank of soldier and sent to the Hungarian front, where he died in 1945.

 Dutch underground members Corrie and Betsie ten Boom were held at Vught in 1944, before being sent to Ravensbrück concentration camp.
 Vught was also a transition camp for many of the female laborers at the Agfa Kamerawerke in München-Giesing, where they built ignition and camera devices.
 Poncke Princen, who would later become known for going over to the Indonesian guerrillas opposing Dutch rule, was imprisoned at Vught for his anti-Nazi activities.

 Vught was liberated by the Canadians at the end of the war, but only after German guards killed several hundred prisoners held there, mainly by firing squad.

 Camp in post-war times

 After World War II, the camp was first used as a prison for Germans and collaborators.
 Some of the camp has been preserved as a national monument related to the Nazi occupation during World War II.
-(See photo.)

 The barracks of Camp Vught were later adapted into a number of home units to house Indonesian Moluccan exiles, former soldiers of the Netherlands armed forces and their families who were transferred to the Netherlands after Indonesian independence.

-In addition, a prison called Nieuw Vosseveld was built on part of the site of Camp Vught.
-In the beginning, it chiefly held young offenders.
-Today it is used for high-risk criminals.
-To this end, the prison was equipped with a high security unit, or EBI, in 1993.